National Equipment Rental, Ltd. v. Szukhent

 National Equipment Rental, Ltd. v.
 Szukhent, 375 U.S. 311 (1964), was a case in which the Supreme Court of the United States held that service of process upon a party's designated agent does not invalidate personal jurisdiction that would otherwise be established, if the agent gives prompt notice to the party.

 Background

 Defendants Szukhents, farmers in Michigan, entered into a contractual relationship with plaintiff National Equipment Rental, a New York-based company, for the leasing of farm equipment.
 This contract, written by National Equipment Rental, included a term designating Florence Weinberg, at a New York address, as agent for service of process regarding the contract.
 The Szukhents had never met Ms. Weinberg.
-In suing the Szukhents in Federal court (E.D.N.Y.), National Equipment Rental served process upon Ms. Weinberg, who then notified the Szukhents of the suit via mail.
+In suing the Szukhents in the United States District Court for the Eastern District of New York, National Equipment Rental served process upon Ms. Weinberg, who then notified the Szukhents of the suit via mail.
 Subject-matter jurisdiction was founded upon diversity of citizenship.
 The Szukhents challenged personal jurisdiction on the grounds that there was no constitutional basis for personal jurisdiction.